Ablepharus kitaibelii

-Ablepharus kitaibelii, commonly known as the European copper skink, European snake-eyed skink, juniper skink, or snake-eyed skink, is a species of skink, a lizard in the family Scincidae.
-The species is endemic to Eastern Europe and Southwestern Asia.
+Ablepharus kitaibelii, also known commonly as the European copper skink, the European snake-eyed skink, the juniper skink, and the snake-eyed skink, is a species of skink, a lizard in the subfamily Eugongylinae of the family Scincidae.
+The species is native to Eastern Europe and Southwestern Asia.

 Geographic range

 A. kitaibelii is native to Greece (including the Aegean Islands), Romania, Bulgaria, the former Yugoslavia, Hungary, Albania, Slovakia, the Caucasus, Turkey, Syria, Israel, Jordan, Lebanon, the Sinai Peninsula of Egypt and possibly Iraq.
 The subspecies A. k. fitzingeri is known from Slovakia, Hungary, Greece and the island of Corfu.
 The subspecies A. k. stepaneki is known from Bulgaria and Romania.